Contact & FAQ’s

 In Sierra Leone, cement is very expensive so we are looking at ways to minimise its use.
 Additional site funds are needed to cover things like land clearance, digging wells or bringing water to site and making basic roadways.

-We have now piloted a Dove House design which costs around £3,500.
+We have now piloted a Dove House design which costs around £4,500.
 This reduces the specification but is the way forward.
+In addition we have a 2 storey eagle house, one bed apartments and a home for the disabled.

 How do you select people?